Marietas/MechaCar_Analysis/README.md

 Assuming our significance level is the standard 0.05 percent, our p-value of 0.0602 is above the significance threshold.
 As a result, there is insufficient data to ignore the null hypothesis, and the PSI for all production lots is statistically close to the population mean of 1498.78 psi.

+Fig. 5 shows T-Tests each manufacturing lot1 compared to the total population mean